josephdyer/skeleventy/README.md

 ## Ready to deploy?

-`npm run build` to minify scripts and run Purgecss over your styles.
+Type the `npm run build` command to minify scripts, styles and run Purgecss.

 Feel free to adapt this as you wish!
-Go build some cool stuff and put it on Netlify - seriously it's the future! :)
+Go build some cool stuff and put it on Netlify - seriously it's the future!